Robpol86/sphinx-imgur/docs/install.rst

 Pip Install
 ===========

-The easiest way to get sphinxcontrib-imgur is to use `pip <https://pip.pypa.io>`_.
+The easiest way to get sphinx-imgur is to use `pip <https://pip.pypa.io>`_.
 Simply run this command.

 .. code-block:: bash

-    pip install sphinxcontrib-imgur
+    pip install sphinx-imgur

 Latest from GitHub
 ==================